 STEM aims to increase the number of young people who undertake career pathways in Science, Technology, Engineering and Mathematics (STEM).
-At Edward John Eyre High, we are currently developing and improving strategies, initiatives, and programs associated with STEM to ensure that students graduate with high level skills and competencies in the STEM disciplines.
+This is highlighted in the Department for Education STEM Learning Strategy which states that 75% of the fastest growing occupations now require STEM skills and knowledge.
+At EJEHS, we are currently developing and improving strategies, initiatives, and programs associated with STEM to ensure that students graduate with high level STEM skills and competencies in the STEM disciplines.

 – Developing an exciting, relevant, inquiry based, engaging STEM curriculum

 – Providing teachers with relevant skills and resources to support student learning